GMO crops and foods may potentially be beneficial and have a positive impact in some ways

 Scientists are now working on other crop types such as tomato to try to incorporate flood resisting traits

-Foods can be engineered to have a better shelf life, or better nutrients, or more of a specific nutrient (vittana.org).
+Foods can be engineered to have a better shelf life, or better nutrients, or more of a specific nutrient (vittana.org)

 Genetically modified soybeans with an enhanced oil profile, much like olive oil, have been developed and are longer lasting and trans-fat free (gmoanswers.com)

-Can Be Modified To Decrease Browning & Bruising
+May Be Modified To Decrease Browning & Bruising

-Can Be Modified To Help Improve Biofuel Manufacturing Processes (& Save Resource Inputs)
+May Be Modified To Help Improve Biofuel Manufacturing Processes (& Save Resource Inputs)

 We have GM crop plants with … the ability to produce more food with lower fertiliser inputs (theconversation.com).

-Can Address Larger Social & Environmental Issues
+May Be Able To Help Address Larger Social & Environmental Issues

-Might Produce Higher Yields
+Might Help Produce Higher Yields (Which May Lead To Higher Profits)

 In the most comprehensive meta-analysis (of 147 publications) to date, researchers from Goettingen University have concluded that the adoption of GM technology has: